cburggie/CBD2/README.md

 ### ItemTypes.txt

-* items can have the max number of sockets at any ilvl.
+* items can have the max number of sockets at any ilvl (note: I don't think this works)
+* added item type for stat increasing items (elixer and book of skill)

 ### MagicPrefixes.txt and MagicSuffixes.txt